pauleveritt/tagstr-site/docs/pep.rst

 At nearly the same time PEP 498 arrived, :pep:`501` was written to provide "i-strings" -- that is, "interpolation template strings".
 The PEP was deferred pending further experience with f-strings.
-Work on this PEP was resumed by a different author in Mar 2023, introducing "t-strings" as template literal strings, and built atop PEP 701.
+Work on this PEP was resumed by a different author in March 2023, introducing "t-strings" as template literal strings, and built atop PEP 701.

 The authors of this PEP consider tag strings as a generalization of the